-Section 2 - Special meetings may be called by the President of the Student Government Association or upon written request of one-half of the members.
+Section 3 - Special and/or Emergency meetings may be called by the President of the Student Government Association or upon written request of one-half (1/2) of the members.

-Section 3 - The Executive Officers of the SGA shall meet weekly as an executive committee prior to regularly scheduled SGA meetings.
+Section 4 - The Executive Officers of the SGA shall meet weekly as an executive committee prior to regularly scheduled SGA meetings.